-It’s essential that organisations continue to take a proactive approach to compliance before regulations govern them to do so.
+It’s essential that organizations continue to take a proactive approach to compliance before regulations govern them to do so.
 For instance, many instituted work-from-home policies early on in the pandemic, ahead of official health and government mandates.
-With businesses moving faster than ever before and sophisticating their approaches to organisational planning and processes, high-performing organisations can apply this practice when it comes to compliance.
+With businesses moving faster than ever before and sophisticating their approaches to organizational planning and processes, high-performing organizations can apply this practice when it comes to compliance.

-“Great organisations that have paid close attention to industry trends and public sentiment understand that the long-term penalties of being viewed as unable or unwilling to adapt are far worse than any short-term fines,” said Dr. Conrad.
+“Great organizations that have paid close attention to industry trends and public sentiment understand that the long-term penalties of being viewed as unable or unwilling to adapt are far worse than any short-term fines,” said Conrad.
 “Agile compliance means going beyond complying to shape the trends themselves.”